NVE/nve-git-intro/README.md

 After the workshop, the goal is that everyone should have an existing project on Github.

 ## Useful resources

+If you have time and motivation before the workshop:

 - This [page](http://swcarpentry.github.io/git-novice/) explains the basics of Git and Github very well.
 It takes a couple of hours to walk through the examples, and works as a good reference while working with the programs.